flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/front/lower-ecam.md

 <!-- TODO: UPDATE -->
 !!! info "Future Update"
-    A more in depth description of the ECAM is currently developed and will be available in the near future.
+    A more in depth description of the ECAM is currently being developed and will be available in the near future.

 ---